beebmx/kirby-pay/docs/api/customer.md

 - params: `none`
 - returns: `bool`

-This method delete a `Customer` resource.
+This method deletes a `Customer` resource.

 ```php
 use Beebmx\KirbyPay\Customer;